1jour1vin

 Wine rated (2024 guide) 98/100

-The bouquet of Pavie Macquin immediately reveals its ambitions for subtlety, freshness, and precision.
-Add to that complexity, as the aroma alternates between maturity, freshness, depth, and sweet spices, with notes of mint, raspberries, blackberries, and cocoa beans.
-On the palate, the wine does not necessarily focus on density, preferring instead to highlight its subtlety, precision, and freshness.
+The bouquet of Pavie Macquin immediately reveals a focus on subtlety, freshness, and precision.
+Add to that its complexity, as the nose alternates between ripeness, freshness, depth, and sweet spices—specifically notes of mint, raspberries, blackberries, and cocoa beans.
+On the palate, the wine does not necessarily rely on density; instead, it emphasizes its subtlety, precision, and freshness.
 Supported by powerful tannins, the wine boasts serene vigor and brilliance.
-A deep, sapid, and persistent Pavie Macquin.
-2028-2052
+A deep, savory, and persistent Pavie Macquin.
+2028–2052

 Wine Green